Best of CES 2023: Nutrition tracking and a very smart mixer

 A VERY SMART MIXER

-The GE Profile also has an auto sensor that can monitor changes in texture and viscosity and adjust speed accordingly.
+The mixer also has an auto sensor that can monitor changes in texture and viscosity and adjust speed accordingly.
 It shuts itself off automatically to avoid overmixing.

 And it has voice control so you don't have to stop what you're doing and wash your hands off to operate it.